demisto/demisto-sdk/demisto_sdk/commands/download/README.md

 * **-i "file_name_1" ... -i "file_name_n", --input "file_name_1" ... --input "file_name_n"**

     Custom content file name to be downloaded.
 Can be provided multiple times.
-File names can be reterived using the -lf flag.
+File names can be retrieved using the -lf flag.

 * **-lf, --list-files**